Build a Raspberry Pi Web Server and HTML Webpage

 Step 1

 To begin, we need to acquire a Linux operating system that is compatible with the Raspberry Pi hardware.
 While other distributions like Ubuntu can be used, this guide will stick with the official Raspberry Pi OS from the Raspberry Pi Foundation.
 It offers a lightweight desktop-oriented OS tailored specifically for Raspberry Pis.
-Head to the Raspberry Pi download page and obtain the ‘with desktop and recommended software' version of Raspberry Pi OS.
-This fuller image contains desktop tools that make setup and usage more user-friendly compared to the minimal install.
-Downloading the full Raspberry Pi OS from the supplier themselves ensures we have an OS built for our needs as we prepare the SD card and start our web server setup process.
+Head to the Raspberry Pi download page and obtain the ‘with desktop and recommended software’ version of Raspberry Pi OS.
+This fuller image contains desktop tools that make setup and usage more user-friendly compared to the minimal installation.
+Downloading the full Raspberry Pi OS from the supplier ensures we have an OS built for our needs as we prepare the SD card and start our web server setup process.

 Step 2